Pierre Paulin: Early career

 Pierre Paulin had his debut exhibition at the Salon des arts ménagers in 1953.
 Afterwards, he would appear on the cover of the magazine La Maison Française.
 A year later he would be employed by the Thonet company and began experimenting with stretching swimwear materials over traditionally made chairs.
 Around 4 years later he would join the Maastricht-based Dutch manufacturers Artifort.
 Working at Artifort he would become famous worldwide with his Mushroom chair (1960).
 At his time working for Artifort, Paulin quoted "It represented the first full expression of my abilities.
 I considered the manufacture of chairs to be rather primitive and I was trying to think up new processes" he said in 2008, he worked with foams and rubbers from Italy all worked around a light metallic frame.
 He would then use a new stretch material over the chair.
-His designs were focused on applied design rather than focusing on form with comfort as his chair's starting-point.
+Pierre Paulin design and furniture were focused on applied design rather than focusing on form with comfort as his chair's starting-point.
 The combination of these materials made Paulin's chair designs rounder, and comfortable shapes that are still being used in chairs today.